SemParser: A Semantic Parser for Log Analysis: Related Work

 \subsection{Log mining}

-Log mining analyzes a large amount of data to facilitate monitoring and troubleshooting software systems\cite{he2021survey}.
+Log mining analyzes a large amount of data to facilitate monitoring and troubleshooting software systems~\cite{he2021survey}.
 Anomaly detection is a typical log mining task in large-scale software systems, referring to identify logs that do not conform to expected behavior.
 Have encoded the log templates into vectors, previous studies use traditional learning approaches to find anomalies, such as Principal Component Analysis (PCA)~\cite{xu2009largescale}, clustering~\cite{lin2016log}, and Support Vector Machine (SVM)~\cite{liang2007failure}.
-Some deep learning-based approaches have also been adapted to identify anomalies, such as LSTM~\cite{du2017deeplog, zhang2019robust}, CNN~\cite{lu2018detecting}, and Transformers~\cite{nedelkoski2020self}.
-To overcome the unseen log problem, ~\citet{zhang2019robust} proposed a robust log encoding method with the TF-IDF value and word embeddings, and then an attention-based bi-LSTM was used to learn the importance of each log.
+Some deep learning-based approaches have also been adapted to identify anomalies, such as LSTM~\cite{du2017deeplog, zhang2019robust}, CNN~\cite{lu2018detecting}, Transformers~\cite{nedelkoski2020self} and pre-trained language models~\cite{ott2021robust}.
+To overcome the unseen log problem, LogRobust~\cite{zhang2019robust} proposed a robust log encoding method with the TF-IDF value and word embeddings, and then an attention-based bi-LSTM was used to learn the importance of each log.

 Although anomaly detection points out whether an anomaly exists in system logs, removing such anomaly requires the help of failure diagnosis.
-To address the problem, ~\citet{jia2017logsed, jia2017approach} automatically constructed time-weighted control flow graphs (TCFG) from normal execution log sequences as the reference model, and then checks the deviation between the reference model and the new coming log sequences to diagnose a failure. ~\citet{du2017deeplog} used historical logs to predict the future log, and if the actual next log differs from the prediction, the failure will be diagnosed.
+To address the problem, some studies~\cite{jia2017logsed, jia2017approach} automatically constructed time-weighted control flow graphs (TCFG) from normal execution log sequences as the reference model, and then checks the deviation between the reference model and the new coming log sequences to diagnose a failure.
+Finite state models are also used to highlight the difference between the logs~\cite{amar2018using}.
 In addition, inspired by the fact that occurred failure manifests recurring, some studies~\cite{jiang2017causes, amar2019mining} were interested in developing a failure matching algorithm to retrieve similar historical failure reports from the report database.
-Undoubtedly, as an important part of log analysis and system monitoring, the performances of anomaly detection and fault diagnosis techniques are affected by the output of upstream tasks.
-We have demonstrated that our semantic parser enhances the performance of mainstream analysis techniques.
+Undoubtedly, as an important part of log analysis and system monitoring, the performances of anomaly detection and fault diagnosis model are affected by the output of upstream tasks.
+We have demonstrated that our semantic parser enhances the performance of mainstream analysis models.